openlayers/babel-plugin-jsdoc-closure/README.md

 ```

 Properties marked as optional with JSDoc notation are also handled.
 The plugin will transforms `@property {number} [foo] Foo.` or `@property {number=} foo Foo.` to `foo: (undefined|number)`.

-### Notes

-To avoid the need for source maps, line numbers are retained by this plugin.
-This is the reason why the `require()` assignments are added at the bottom of each file.